Sen. Steve Smith is planning to introduce a bill that would tie performance to pay for K-12 teachers.Read More »

 Author Archives: Gary GradoFeed Subscription

-A Maricopa County Superior Court judge refused today to immediately put a stop to the bidding process for private prisons to house 5,000 inmates.Read More »
+A Maricopa County Superior Court judge refused on Thursday to halt the bidding process for planned private prisons.Read More »